 Digital agencies are great as they often have many different projects.
 Each project runs for a short period of time, after which the app is released and maintained.
 Agencies also try to get new projects in, which creates opportunities to set up projects from scratch.

-I’ve worked here for over 4 years:
+I worked at this agency for over 4 years:

 - I started as a Junior iOS Engineer